Sandy-Maxx/CMS/README.md

 Contains utility functions and helper modules.
 *   `__init__.py`: Initializes the Python package.
 *   `date_picker.py`: Implements a date picker utility.
 *   `helpers.py`: General utility functions that can be used across different parts of the application, including UI helpers and data formatting.
+Now includes in-app toast messages with emojis.
-*   `styles.py`: Defines styling and theming parameters for the application's UI.
+*   `styles.py`: Defines styling and theming parameters for the application's UI, including light and dark modes.
 *   `__pycache__/`: Python bytecode cache.

 ### `venv/`